watahani/markdown-image-paste-for-remote/README.md

 - Utilizes WebView clipboard API to copy images from the clipboard to the remote host
 - Users can click a button within the WebView to access the clipboard content
 - Automatically generate Markdown syntax for the copied image
-- Supports a variety of image formats, including PNG, JPEG, and GIF
-- Automatically detects and applies the appropriate format for the copied image
-- Integrates seamlessly with Visual Studio Code's remote development environment, including GitHub Codespaces and DevContainers

 ## Motivation